marcelduin/Micrio.Blogpost.wasm-v3/README.md

 So I stuck with the 2:00 tour.
 I can still dream every frame.

-**Tip 2: use a private browser window without any extensions for benchmarking**
+**Tip 2: use a private browser window without any extensions running**

 Also doing some benchmarking on another browser running Chromium (Brave), I realised some numbers were *way* off from Chrome's results.
 After research, this had to do with some Chrome extensions running that were definitely influencing the performance.